-(From to implementation Day) U.S. Sanctions U.N.
+(Prior to implementation Day) U.S. Sanctions U.N.
 Sanctions EU and Other Allied Countries General Observation: Most sweeping sanctions on Iran of virtually any country in the world As of 2010, U.N. sanctions were intended to give countries justification to cooperate with U.S. secondary sanctions.
 Post-JCPOA: Resolution 2231 is the only operative Resolution on Iran.
 EU closely aligned its sanctions tightening with that of the United States.
 Most EU sanctions lifted in accordance with the JCPOA, although some sanctions on arms, dual-use items, and human rights remain.
 Japan, South Korean, and China sanctions also became extensive but were almost entirely lifted in concert with the JCPOA.
 Ban on U.S. Trade with, Investment in, and Financing for Iran: Executive Order 12959 bans U.N. sanctions did not at any time ban civilian trade with Iran or general civilian sector investment in Iran.
 No comprehensive EU ban on trade in civilian goods with Iran was imposed at any time. (with limited exceptions) U.S. firms from exporting to Iran, importing from Iran, or investing in Iran.
 Japan and South Korea did not ban normal civilian trade with Iran.
+Sanctions on Foreign Firms that Do Business with Iran's Energy Sector: The Iran Sanctions Act, P.L.
+104-172, and subsequent laws and executive orders, discussed throughout the report, mandate sanctions on virtually any type of transaction with/in Iran's energy sector.
+No U.N. equivalent existed.
+However, Resolution 1929 "not[es] the potential connection between Iran's revenues derived from its energy sector and the funding of Iran's proliferation-sensitive nuclear activities."
+This wording was interpreted as providing U.N. support for countries to ban their companies from dealing with Iran's energy sector.
+With certain exceptions, the EU banned almost all dealings with Iran's energy sector after 2011.
+These sanctions now lifted.
+Japanese and South Korean measures banned new energy projects in Iran and called for restraint on ongoing projects.
+South Korea in December 2011 cautioned its firms not to sell energy or petrochemical equipment to Iran.
+Both cut oil purchases from Iran sharply.
+These sanctions now lifted.
+Ban on Foreign Assistance: U.S. foreign assistance to Iran- other than purely humanitarian aid- is banned under §620A of the Foreign Assistance Act, which bans U.S. assistance to countries on the U.S. list of "state sponsors of terrorism."
+Iran is also routinely denied direct U.S. foreign aid under the annual foreign operations appropriations acts (most recently in §7007 of division H of P.L.
+111-8).
+No U.N. equivalent EU measures of July 27, 2010, banned grants, aid, and concessional loans to Iran.
+Also prohibited financing of enterprises involved in Iran's energy sector.
+These sanctions now lifted.
+Japan and South Korea measures did not specifically ban aid or lending to Iran.
+Ban on Arms Exports to Iran: Iran is ineligible for U.S. arms exports under several laws, as discussed in the report.
+As per Resolution 1929 (paragraph 8), as superseded by Resolution 2231, Security Council approval is required to sell Iran major weapons systems.
+EU sanctions include a comprehensive ban on sale to Iran of all types of military equipment, not just major combat systems.
+Arms embargo remains post-JCPOA.
+No similar Japan and South Korean measures announced, but neither has exported arms to Iran.